andremotz/katzenschreck-fcats/README.md

 A containerized end-to-end monitoring system that uses YOLO object detection to identify cats from ip-camera streams, stores results in a database, and sends real-time alerts via MQTT.
 This might be used to trigger your sprinkler...

+**Tested and running 24/7 on Raspberry Pi 3 and 4** by the author, providing reliable cat detection in real-world garden environments.

 ![Katzenschreck Detection Example](photos/PHOTO-2025-09-24-11-28-54.jpg)

 ## Features